 Still not convinced?
 Play our Quiz of Consequences to see what it could be like if you chose non-localised elearning material.
 You could win an Amazon Echo Dot.
 Good luck!

-Also, don’t forget to swing by our stand (D180) at World of Learning 2017 at the NEC Birmingham on the 17 & 18 October.
+Also, don’t forget to swing by our stand (T10) at Learning Technologies 2018 at Olympia London on the 31 January & 1 February.